aakashsigdel/react-native-payment-pass/README.md

 # react-native-payment-pass

-Novus react-native package to add card to apple wallet
+react-native package to add card to apple wallet

 ## Installation